alexa/alexa-auto-sdk/samples/android/README.md

 1. Include the [Alexa Auto SDK Build Dependencies](#alexa-auto-sdk-build-dependencies).
 If you do not use the pre-built aace-release.aar, you must select **Build > Refresh Linked C++ Projects** in Android Studio to update the dependencies.
 1. Read about [authorization with AVS in the Sample App](#authorization-with-avs-in-the-sample-app) and follow further setup instructions, if necessary.
-1. Populate the app_config.json file in the assets directory with the Client ID, Client Secret, and Product ID for your product.
-Product DSN may be any unique identifier.
+1. Populate the app\_config.json file in the assets directory with the Client ID, Client Secret, and Product ID for your product.
+Product DSN may be any unique identifier, and can be added with the key "productDsn".
+By default this is the device specific  ANDROID\_ID.
 The contents of this file are required for authorization.
 > ***Note***: Android Studio builds and signs the Android Package File.